Lenders Mortgage Insurance

 Use a guarantor - Having a family member use their property as security for your loan is a popular way of getting LMI fees waived.

 Know your equity - LMI charges can happen when you move or switch properties.
-Borrowers who move into a new property may have to pay an LMI premium again if they’re loan still falls in a LMI threshold.
+Borrowers who move into a new property may have to pay an LMI premium again if their loan still falls in a LMI threshold.

 - Borrow less - Borrowing less means you may need to look at less expensive properties.
 This way your deposit will instantly put more equity in your property.